Venxe/wallpapers/README.md

 If you are the original creator and would like credit or removal, please [open an issue](../../issues).

 ## Credits
-Special thanks to the communities at [Wallhaven.cc](https://wallhaven.cc/) and various [Reddit](https://www.reddit.com/) forums for providing these amazing designs.
+Special thanks to the communities at [Wallhaven](https://wallhaven.cc/) and [Reddit](https://www.reddit.com/) forums for providing these amazing designs.